grafana/grafana/docs/sources/datasources/aws-cloudwatch/aws-authentication/index.md

 ## Assume a role

 {{% admonition type="note" %}}
-Assume a role is required for the `Grafana Assume Role`.
+Assume a role is required for the Grafana Assume Role.
 {{% /admonition %}}

 You can specify an IAM role to assume in the **Assume Role ARN** field.